 Not only does CBT work, it works quickly.
 Cognitive Behavior Therapy is evidence based, which means it has been proven to work.
 It even works better than anxiety and depression medications.
 CBT is a structured program tailored to each client’s individual needs.
 At the onset, client and therapist pinpoint specific problems (ie: trouble sleeping, anxiety at work, relationship problems) to work on.

 Structured Treatment facilitates success.
-Sessions are once a week for 50 minutes.
-During this period the client and therapist work on the strategy they have devised to alleviate the issue.
+In a CBT session, the client and therapist work on the strategy they have devised to alleviate the issue.
 Emotional problems can be addressed and healed in 5-10 months.
 The results are lasting and patient leaves with a set of tools and principles they can use for a lifetime.

 CBT can treat the following issues:

 In short, CBT can work wonders, especially for someone with substance abuse disorder.
 After therapy, a client has the self-awareness to monitor and change his or her thinking patterns from negative to realistic.
 They can change their core beliefs from childhood trauma from fanciful and harmful to sensible and practical.
 They emerge with a new way of looking and reacting to life without relying on drugs for mood elevation or coping purposes.
 Healing from within is possible.
 With healing and a new outlook comes gratitude, which can actually be good for your physical health.

 Ventura Recovery Center is a first rate recovery center where you or your loved ones will receive the highest level of care for their addiction.
 Everyone staff member is personally invested into the recovery of their clients.